-When it was first created, it was promoted as supplement to regular retirement savings for a few well-defined groups of people.
+When it was first created, it was promoted as a supplement to regular retirement savings for a few well-defined groups of people.
 Life expectancy was 63 and full benefits didn’t kick in until 65.
 During its first 40 or 50 years, for those who lived long enough to collect on it, it was the best and “safest” return on your money for retirement there was.

 Over the years, more and more people have been added and benefits increased to where many people expect Social Security benefits to take care of their minimum retirement needs.
-Life expectancy increased to 65, 67, 70, 72 years old or more.
+Life expectancy increased to 65, 67, 70, 72 years old, or more.
 More people getting more money for a longer time with fewer and fewer people paying into the system.
-There was a major “patch” made in the 80’s when age for full retirement was boosted up and tax (excuse me, “contribution”) rates shot up.
+There was a major “patch” made in the ’80s when the age for full retirement was boosted up and tax (excuse me, “contribution”) rates shot up.

 As the demographics kept changing, there was less and less “excess” to tap.
 External borrowing had to take its place.
 Deficits began skyrocketing up.

 Not one penny was paid out on those “securities” until just a few years ago.

 It was all just funny money on cooked books.
 Nothing was being cashed in.
 Nothing taken out of revenues, only more put into the general fund and replaced by those IOUs.
 Treasuries are only as safe as the government’s power to take money from current taxpayers.

 The Court has already ruled that you have no legal claim to Social Security benefits.
 There is absolutely NOTHING that guarantees that the retirement payments you expect will continue to be made or at what level or at what retirement age or with what COLA formula (if any) or any other change they want to make, after all, it’s just another law.